Non-Markovian dynamics of a two-level system in a bosonic bath and a Gaussian fluctuating environment with finite correlation time: Introduction

-When an open system is coupled to several environments, either classical or quantum, its measurable properties might be affected by the induced correlation between the environments \cite{10.1007/s11128-009-0138-5,PhysRevA.91.022109}.
+When an open system is coupled to several environments, either classical or quantum, its measurable properties might be affected by induced correlations between the environments \cite{10.1007/s11128-009-0138-5,PhysRevA.91.022109}.
 If one of the environments is taken to be a stochastic environment, it becomes possible to control the system purely by noise \cite{10.1038/srep02746}.
-The stochastic field alters the effective noise statistics of the joint environment, similar in this sense to dynamical decoupling creating an effective filter function \cite{10.1088/0953-4075/44/15/154002,PhysRevA.90.042307} by means of ordered artificial pulses.
-Simultaneous action of noises of the same decoherence mechanism has been studied in \cite{PhysRevLett.86.950,PhysRevE.69.051110}, of different decoherence mechanisms, both dephasing and relaxation ones, in \cite{PhysRevA.91.013838}.
-A discussion of interplay of a bath relaxation channel and a dephasing classical noise for a two-level and a three-level quantum systems can be found in \cite{PhysRevA.97.012104,10.1016/S0375-9601(96)00805-5, Semin_2020}.
+The stochastic environment alters the effective noise statistics of the joint environment in the way resembling how dynamical decoupling schemes impose effective filter functions on environmental spectral densities \cite{10.1088/0953-4075/44/15/154002,PhysRevA.90.042307} by means of ordered artificial pulses.
+Simultaneous action of noises of identical decoherence mechanisms has been studied in \cite{PhysRevLett.86.950,PhysRevE.69.051110}, noises of different decoherence mechanisms (dephasing and relaxation ones) in \cite{PhysRevA.91.013838}.
+Interplay of a bath relaxation channel and a classical noise dephasing channel for two- and three-level quantum systems is discussed in \cite{PhysRevA.97.012104,10.1016/S0375-9601(96)00805-5, Semin_2020}.

-Non-Markovian evolution has its own distinctive features that are already visible in statistical quantities obtained from the reduced density matrix \cite{PhysRevA.90.042108, PhysRevA.89.012107, doi:10.1063/1.4939733, PhysRevA.99.052102}.
-Many approaches to measure non-Markovianity degree of a quantum process are based on the reduced density matrix \cite{RevModPhys.89.015001, Rivas_2014}.
-Recently, several attempts have been made to employ two-time correlation functions to measure non-Markovianity \cite{PhysRevA.99.012303, PhysRevA.92.062306}, showing importance of the non-Markovian corrections to predictions of the quantum regression theorem (QRT).
-Besides, non-Markovianity is proved to be important for the equilibrium state of the reduced system \cite{PhysRevA.90.032114}.
+Non-Markovian evolution differs from the Markovian one in many aspects and has its own distinctive features \cite{PhysRevA.90.042108, PhysRevA.89.012107, doi:10.1063/1.4939733, PhysRevA.99.052102}.
+Often it is necessary to estimate how much non-Markovianity a quantum process possesses.
+Many measures of non-Markovianity with specific areas of application have been developed for the purpose \cite{RevModPhys.89.015001, Rivas_2014}.
+Recently, several attempts have been made to measure non-Markovianity via the non-Markovian corrections for two-time correlation functions obtained via the quantum regression theorem (QRT) \cite{PhysRevA.99.012303, PhysRevA.92.062306}.
+Non-Markovianity can alter the QRT predictions substantially, e.g. the QRT predicts the phonon sidebands on the wrong side of the main peak in the resonance fluorescence emission spectrum for a driven semiconductor quantum dot coupled to an acoustic phonon bath \cite{PhysRevA.93.022119}.
+Also non-Markovianity is proved to have significant impact on equilibrium states of the reduced system \cite{PhysRevA.90.032114}.